Murad slams Centre’s indifference to rain calamity in Sindh

 Murad Ali Shah said that he had repeatedly informed the prime minister about the crisis but nothing has been given to us by the federal government for the support and relief of the affected people.

-The chief minister added that in the rain-affected area, only 75 tents were distributed but 39,772 were still required.
-Similarly, 124,030 ration bags have been distributed and 104,600 more were required.

-He added that there was a demand of 315,000 mosquito nets against which 151,200 have been provided.
-“We have distributed 2,200 kitchen sets but still 11,702 are needed,” he said.
 Talking about the destruction of standing crops, Murad Ali Shah said he did not think that we will be able to meet the targets of cotton and other crops production during this Kharif season and added the federal government should review its targets and come over to support of the growers by declaring an agricultural emergency.
-The chief minister said that the middle school classes would resume their session from September 28 under strict observance of the SOPs.
-Murad Ali Shah said COVID-19 tests in 39,756 public and private schools were conducted, of which 185 were detected as positive.

-“This is serious and we all have to be careful in handling our children,” he said.
-“The situation of coronavirus infection will be reviewed again on September 28 to decide about the educational institutions.
-We will take any chances over children's health,” he said.
-To a question, the chief minister claimed that the federal government was trying to dissolve the provincial government from the very first day.